quantizor/twyx/.changeset/breezy-readers-punch.md

 "twyx": patch
 ---

-Rework module setup to avoid issues with `package.json "exports"` mappings.
+Rework file system setup to avoid use of `package.json "exports"` mapping.